Do you know that you are part of my dream come true?

 We moved to Tampa, Florida then to West Springfield, Virginia where I graduated from high school.
 I moved back to Europe, attended the University of Maryland in Munich, Germany, Universität München, where I studied in German, and even took university classes in Tehran, Iran.
-My love of literature lead me to a B.A. in English that I earned back in America at George Mason University.
+My love of literature led me to a B.A. in English that I earned back in the U.S. at George Mason University.
 Later I studied to become an English teacher and reading specialist at the University of Oregon.
-As a elementary reading specialist I’ve been privileged to help lots of struggling readers find a pathway into books and a love of reading, too.
+As an elementary reading specialist, I’ve been privileged to help lots of struggling readers find a pathway into books and a love of reading, too.

 But I had other dreams as well–to shape the world with my own stories and share them with readers like you.
 I especially wanted to write stories about kids like me, who were army brats and global nomads.

 While I was raising my own family and teaching, I wrote and wrote and wrote–everywhere–in barns and bookstores, bathtubs and beds, cars and coffee houses.
 And I wrote everything from picture books, easy-to-read books, a chapter book series to several middle-grade novels.
 I attended writing workshops and conferences, participated in weekly critique groups sessions and discovered my tribe–SCBWI, the Society of Children’s Book Writers and Illustrators.

 Even with five published picture books and more to come, I will never stop being a student of writing and literature.
 And I will never stop reading!